Saturday, January 19, 2013

 Lido Japanese Infantry

-Here are 4 of the six poses that I am aware of.
+Here are four of the six poses that I am aware of.
 These guys are really ahrd to find and if you do find them, they can be quite expensive.
-I got lucky with them, but I only found 4 of the poses.
+I got lucky with them, even though I did not find the full set.
+The two missing are an officer walking with his lowered binoculars and a man firing his rifle while advancing.
 The scultpting and the detail are OK.
 Not the best, but decent enough.
-I am debating whether to paint them or not...
+Given how rare they are, I am debating whether to paint them or not...

 Click here to see some other German Infantry figures